-- Supportive teachers – I know, you can't really predict or ensure that your child gets great teachers, but you can do something to help.
-Open the lines of communication with your child's teacher(s) and know that they're just doing their job.
+- Supportive teachers – I know, you can’t really predict or ensure that your child gets great teachers, but you can do something to help.
+Open the lines of communication with your child’s teacher(s) and know that they’re just doing their job.
 Send a note of encouragement, tell them thank you, or just smile at them.
-We felt that the boys' teachers were being patient with us and were doing a great job at encouraging them, even though they could've just treated him as an annoying, crying kid.
+We felt that the boys’ teachers were being patient with us and were doing a great job at encouraging them, even though they could’ve just treated them as an annoying, crying kid.
 The teachers are a huge part of why they like school and for that, I am thankful.

 - Classroom incentives – This wasn’t under our control, either, but most classes do have incentives.
 Treasure chests, prizes, compliments, coupons for fun activities and more have all helped.
 They are motivation for them.
 Our oldest absolutely melted my heart when he decided to use his hard work to get ME this sparkly purple necklace:

 - At home incentives – I had a discussion with our oldest one day after pre-k, when he was calm and relaxed.
 We talked about what he could work on and what he would like to work FOR.
 I told him that it was perfectly acceptable to cry when he is sad.
-Some people might disagree, but he is a child, for crying out loud!
-God created him to have emotions and just because he is a male, he shouldn't have to suppress his feelings.
+Some people might disagree, but he is a child!
+God created him to have emotions and just because he is a male, he shouldn’t have to suppress his feelings.
 So, I told him it was okay to cry when he felt sad but it was not okay to scream and kick when it was time to go to school.
 I explained that it just made others around him sad and that he could hurt others, too.
 So, I told him that if he worked hard at NOT throwing a big fit at drop off, for four days, he could earn a t-shirt of his favorite show, Wild Kratts.
 He was excited and he agreed.
 Now, he may have been fine without this incentive to work for, but well, I had already ordered him a Wild Kratts shirt and it helped to bring the message home. 🙂 But, it turned out that by the time school rolled around again, he wanted to use that incentive to get his Daddy a Wild Kratts shirt, not himself!
 He wanted to give his Daddy something and he wanted to work for it.
 So they wore their Wild Kratts shirts proudly!
 He was thrilled about it!!